ghiscoding/Angular-Slickgrid/README.md

 - [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-translate)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap4-demo-with-translate)

-There are also 2 new Themes, Material & Salesforce that are available as well and if you wish to use SVG then take a look at the [Wiki - SVG Icons](https://github.com/ghiscoding/Angular-Slickgrid/wiki/SVG-Icons)
+There are also 2 new styling Themes, Material & Salesforce are also available and you could also use SVG icons if so take a look at the [Wiki - SVG Icons](https://github.com/ghiscoding/Angular-Slickgrid/wiki/SVG-Icons)

 #### Working Demo
-For a complete and working local demo, you can (should) clone the [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository.
-That repo is updated frequently and is used to update the GitHub demo pages for the [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) and [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos).
+For a complete and working local demo (with +30 examples), you can (should) clone the [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository.
+That repo is updated frequently and is used to update the GitHub demo pages for both the [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) and [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos).
 ```bash
 git clone https://github.com/ghiscoding/angular-slickgrid-demos
 cd bootstrap4-demo-with-translate